gofiber/docs/api/client.md

 {% endcode %}

 ## ✨ Agent
-`Agent` is on top of [fasthttp `HostClient`](https://github.com/valyala/fasthttp/blob/master/client.go#L603) which has lots of convenient helper methods and several `send request` methods.
+`Agent` is built on top of FastHTTP's [`HostClient`](https://github.com/valyala/fasthttp/blob/master/client.go#L603) which has lots of convenient helper methods such as dedicated methods for request methods.

 ### Parse
-Parse initializes URI and HostClient.
+Parse initializes a HostClient.

 {% code title="Parse" %}
 ```go